 - Sharing food with infected individuals who do not practice good hygiene in a group setting.
 This includes not washing their hands before eating, not covering their mouth when sneezing or coughing, double-dipping, or using their own utensils to serve themselves from communal trays and plates.

-Any surface or piece of equipment is vulnerable to becoming contaminated by listeria, campylobacter, norovirus, or salmonella.
-But high-touch areas are at a greater risk, so create a plan focused on disinfecting these areas frequently.
-Make sure you’re always using an EPA registered disinfectant cleaner, which is proven to kill foodborne illness germs.
+Any surface or piece of equipment is vulnerable to becoming contaminated by listeria, campylobacter, norovirus, or salmonella pathogens.
+But high-touch surfaces are at a greater risk.
+So create a plan focused on disinfecting these surfaces and areas frequently.
+Make sure you’re always using an EPA registered disinfectant cleaner that has “kill claims” for the specific pathogens you are protecting against.
+Check the disinfectant label for this assurance.

 Microwaves